2E0PGS/blog/_drafts/ubunt-rant.md

 TODO:
-no option to choose server type or packages like lamp-stack yaml based network stack config. locking up. strange ip based config requiring stuff in scope of network mask. however desktop images seem fine.
+Installer has no option to choose server type or packages like lamp-stack. yaml based network stack config.
+Re learn the configs.
+Main issue was it locking up.
+Strange IP based config requiring stuff in scope of network mask.
+Ubuntu cloud all over it.
+Desktop images seem fine.